vdaas/vald/docs/contributing/unit-test-guideline.md

 When the above function is given, we should create 2 test for archiving 100% code coverage at least.

 - When val is not given
-  - In other word, the default value is given
+  - In other words, the default value is given
 - When val(int32) is given
   - `var val int32 = 1`

-It seems enough for the given function, but we have to take care some test cases are remaining for imporoving test coverage.
+It seems enough for the given function, but we have to take care of some test cases that are remaining for improving test coverage.
 In this case, there is one test case is remaining.

 - When val([]int32) is given
   - `var val []int32 = {1, 2}`

-That is the focusing on test coverage.
+That is the focus on test coverage.

-Therefore, we should concern all cases for impoving test coverage of target unit.
+Therefore, we should concern all cases for improving test coverage of the target unit.
-To improve test coverage, the basic but critical thinking way is think about input patterns.
+To improve test coverage, the basic but critical thinking way is thinking about input patterns.
-It is not only single input, but also multi inputs.
+It is not only a single input, but also multi inputs.

-If a function or method requires multi input, we should try to create test case many patterns.
+If a function or method requires multi-input, we should try to create many test cases.

 (Note: The below `calcSum()` is diffrent function from `calsSum(val ...int32)` which we mention before.)